davestewart/davestewart-content/content/blog/productivity/excel-copy-columns/index.md

 <MediaGallery media="excel" />

-Unfortunately, the most time-consuming and error-prone part of this process is selecting and copying the CSV data:
+The most time-consuming and error-prone part of this process is selecting and copying the CSV data:

 ![](./images/copy-example.png)